bertkdowns/thesis/notes/idaes.conference-2025.md

 Another area of research: how flexible can a plant be - extracting different minerals at different times?
 How flexible is it to adapt a different digital twin to work on a different mineral/layout?

 Digital twins are good for responding to changes in the environment - e.g an adaptive control system that responds to variable electficity prices

+Using surrogates for MPC could be a good DT use case.
+Quadratic transformations of features in alamo is a reasonable way to start building a surrogate.

 ## Startup and Shutdown